Pano (song): Lyric Video

-Music Video
+Music video

-The music video for "Pano" was directed by Dominic Bakaert and premiered through Vevo on Oct 3, 2022.
+The music video for "Pano" was directed by Dominic Bakaert and premiered through Vevo on October 3, 2022.
 Advertised as the first part of a trilogy, it stars Kira Balinger as a frustrated painter coming from a breakup, along with Tabudlo as her friend who helps her move on despite his unrequited feelings for her.
 After Balinger suffers an alcohol-influenced breakdown, Tabudlo comforts her.
 The music video has reached 1 million views as of March 8, 2023.

 Live performances

-Tabudlo made his debut performance of "Pano" during the Jubilee Stage of Expo 2020 in Dubai, United Arab Emirates on February 20, 2022.
+Tabudlo made his debut performance of "Pano" during the Jubilee Stage of Expo 2020 in Dubai on February 20, 2022.
 He performed the song as a duet with singer Denize Castillo in his online concert titled "Sabihin Mo Na", airing the performance through YouTube and Facebook on March 5.
-Embarking on a North American joint tour with December Avenue, he performed the song across eight venues in the United States from April 30 to May 28.
+Tabudlo performed "Pano" on several shows in different Ayala Malls throughout March before embarking on a North American joint tour with December Avenue.
+He performed the song across eight venues in the United States from April 30 to May 28.

-Besides gigs and mall shows, Tabudlo performed "Pano" on major festivals including Okada's Malaya Music Fest on June 18, Coke Studio's Tugatog Filipino Music Festival on July 15, We the Fest Indonesia 2022 on September 24, Music Is Universal Singapore on September 27, UMUSIC Fanverse Manila on October 23, and Cebu Aurora Fest 2022 on November 19.
+Tabudlo performed "Pano" on major festivals including Okada's Malaya Music Fest on June 18, Coke Studio's Tugatog Filipino Music Festival on July 15, We the Fest Indonesia 2022 on September 24, Music Is Universal Singapore on September 27, UMUSIC Fanverse Manila on October 23, and Cebu Aurora Fest 2022 on November 19.
 The song's live recording at the Wish 107.5 Bus was uploaded to YouTube on November 25.
 The track was also included in the setlist for Head in the Clouds Manila on December 9 held at Parañaque City.

-In 2023, "Pano" was also part of Tabudlo's setlist for Circus Music Festival on January 7, BGC Love Street on February 18, and Music Is Universal Malaysia on March 4.
+In 2023, "Pano" was also part of Tabudlo's setlist for Circus Music Festival on January 7, BGC Love Street on February 18, Sunway University on March 3, and Music Is Universal Malaysia on March 4.
+Tabudlo was surprised by the immense popularity of "Pano" among the Malaysian crowd in an interview on March 4: "Apparently, it is.
+We had no idea.
+We kind of tested out the waters yesterday in Sunway University.
+I remember me and my band, we kind of talked before going to the university.
+We were like, "This is where we kind of test out 'Pano' and how strong it is when it comes to the audience and performing it."
+It's crazy because they sang all of the Tagalog words from like the beginning till the end which is just really heartwarming.
+It was really nice to hear that."